How Much Does It Cost To Start Beekeeping? (Updated for 2023 Season)

 You shouldn’t just place your hives on the ground.
 Use some type of stand.
 What works may vary depending on your location.

-There seem to be plenty of bee yards with the hives sitting on nothing but a pallet (pallets can be gotten free).
-Here in the northeast, however, hives on something as low as that would be buried in a heavy winter snowstorm.
+Plenty of bee yards seem to have hives on nothing but pallets (pallets can be gotten free).
+In the northeast, however, hives on something as low as that would be buried in a heavy winter snowstorm.
 We keep our hives at least 18 inches off the ground.

-Get your beehives up off the ground at minimal cost with some lumber and cinder blocks which are more than adequate for the job.
+Get your beehives up off the ground at minimal cost with lumber and cinder blocks, which are more than adequate for the job.

-You can get a fancier hive stand, like the ones below, to elevate your hives but this gets pretty expensive as you grow your bee yard.
-Stands like this are really a matter of personal choice.
+You can get a fancier hive stand, like the ones below, to elevate your hives, but this gets pretty expensive as you grow your bee yard.
+Stands like this are a matter of personal choice.

-Whatever kind of stand you opt for, keep in mind that with a couple of brood boxes and some honey supers your total hive weight could exceed 200 pounds.
+Whatever kind of stand you opt for, remember that with a couple of brood boxes and some honey supers, your hive weight could exceed 200 pounds.
 Use a stand that can handle it!

 Animal Protection

-Another reason besides snow to get your hives a bit off the ground is intrusion by smaller animals like mice, skunks, and raccoons.
-Those creatures can harass your bees making them more irritable or even knocking over your hives causing significant damage.
-Mice can climb into your hive, build a nest and grow a family (particularly in winter).
+Another reason besides snow to get your hives off the ground is intrusion by smaller animals like mice, skunks, and raccoons.
+Those creatures can harass your bees, making them more irritable or even knocking over your hives, causing significant damage.
+Mice can climb into your hive, build a nest, and grow a family (particularly in winter).
 In addition to elevating the hives, some fencing might be helpful.

 Bears